 Fig. 7 Shows the linear regression analysis comparing measured calcium to the known calcium for the normal density (200, 400, 800 mg/ cm3) physical phantom scans at a tube voltage of 120 kV.
 (A) shows the results of integrated calcium mass.
 (B) shows the results of the volume fraction method.
 (C) shows the results of Agatston mass scoring.
-The best fit line, along with the root mean squared error and root mean squared deviation values, are shown in each plot.
+The best fit line, along with the root mean squared error (RMSE) and root mean squared deviation (RMSD) values, are shown in each plot.